spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 Transfer objects are simple data containers.
 Their purpose is to retrieve a standardized way to access data and get more expressive method signatures.
 Transfer objects are available everywhere in the system.

-This article will teach you how to create and use transfer objects.
+This document shows how to create and use transfer objects.

 ## Creating transfer objects